FOR IMMEDIATE RELEASE

 Session I: Two Decades of Advocacy: Progress, Challenges, and the Path Forward

-Highlights from more than two decades of asbestos prevention advocacy, key policy and legal milestones, lessons learned, and priorities for advancing public health protections and justice.
+Highlights from more than two decades of asbestos prevention advocacy, including key policy, regulatory, legislative, and legal milestones; lessons learned; and priorities for strengthening public health protections, preventing asbestos exposure, and advancing justice.

 Session II: Asbestos Prevention and Health Impacts: Risks, Diagnosis, and Advances in Treatment

-Experts will examine the health impacts of asbestos exposure, emerging risks, advances in diagnosis and treatment, and opportunities to improve prevention and patient outcomes.
+Experts will explore the health impacts of asbestos exposure, emerging risks, advances in diagnosis and treatment, and strategies to improve prevention and patient outcomes.

 Session III: From Awareness to Action: Policy, Advocacy, and Strategic Communications